lootexchange/lootexchange/README.md

-# WORK IN PROGRESS!!
+# The Loot Exchange

-Loot Exchange is a marketplace dedicated to the Loot universe.
-It's designed to be open and composable, so that anyone can build on top, or integrate it into their game.
+[The Loot Exchange](https://loot.exchange) is a marketplace dedicated to the Loot Universe.
+It's built by the community, for the community.
+Contribution is strongly encouraged.

-It uses off-chain signed orders, similar to Open Sea, except the orders are stored to Polygon for data availability.
-Anyone can trustlessly use a subgraph or custom indexer to reconstruct the order book.
-Orders are settled using the Wyvern Exchange, exactly the same as Open Sea.

-This design has the following advantages:
+## Notable Features

+- Community can decide on royalties, and where they go.
+Have your say in the poll here
+- Designed for Loot.
+Includes UX touches like character art and rarity color-coding that general-purpose marketplaces lack
-- Open and composable
+- Can support Loot-specific standards like Extensions and Synthetics
-- No new contracts to write or audit.
-Using the same contract that handles all Open Sea volume
-- Anyone who has approved for Open Sea trading does not need to re-approve
-- The order book can aggregate both Open Sea and Loot.Exchange orders for complete liquidity
+- Includes both Open Sea orders and native Loot Exchange orders.
+This helps to avoid fragmented liquidity

-- Zero platform fees.
-Royalties can be directed to a community treasury (if one emerges)
-- No API keys or rate limiting
+## Progress

+- [x] Front-End prototype
+- [x] Metadata and Order APIs
+- [x] SDK for signing and submitting orders
+- [x] Support for original Loot Bags
+- [ ] Selling UX
+- [ ] Fully functional on Rinkeby
+- [ ] Initial mainnet launch
+- [ ] Support for More Loot and other derivatives
+- [ ] Support for Extensions
+- [ ] L2 / Multichain

+## Get Involved

+- Participate in the poll to decide on Royalties
+- Reach out in the #loot-marketplace-dev Discord channel

-### Structure
+## Project Structure

 The project is still in active development, which means that things might change quickly (eg. structure, configuration).
 Proceed with caution.